 I am definitely a savory over sweet type of person.
 I’d order another appetizer over desert 95% of the time.
 This carries over to cocktails and wine.
 It’s dirty martini over Cosmo.
 Grüner Veltliner over Riesling.
 Classic margarita with salt on the rocks over strawberry/mango/you name it frozen margarita.
 And you already know about me and beer.

 This is no ordinary beergarita.
+It is a craft beer cocktail.

 I learned about how indispensable beer is to margaritas in my early twenties, under some very pleasant circumstances.
 Since then the knowledge has served me and those around me quite well:)